-My research interests are broadly in the area of Human-Computer Interaction (HCI) and Ubiquitous Computing and currently particularly
+My research interests are broadly in the area of Human-Computer Interaction (HCI), including topics such as:

 - Collocated interaction (with and around technology), and collaboration (e.g., CSCW)